Sir Robert Seton of Windygoul, 1st and last Bt.1

 Catherine Parker1

-Catherine Parker was the daughter of Sir Philip Parker, 2nd Bt. and Mary Fortrey.1,2 She married Sir John Perceval, 1st Earl of Egmont, son of Sir John Perceval, 3rd Bt. and Catherine Dering, on 10 June 1710.1 She died on 22 August 1749.1
+Catherine Parker was born in 1689.2 She was the daughter of Sir Philip Parker, 2nd Bt. and Mary Fortrey.1,3 She married John Perceval, 1st Earl of Egmont, son of Sir John Perceval, 3rd Bt. and Catherine Dering, on 10 June 1710.1 She died on 22 August 1749.1

 From 10 June 1710, her married name became Perceval.
-As a result of her marriage, Catherine Parker was styled as Baroness Perceval of Burton on 21 April 1715.
-As a result of her marriage, Catherine Parker was styled as Viscountess Perceval of Kanturk on 25 February 1722/23.
-As a result of her marriage, Catherine Parker was styled as Countess of Egmont on 6 November 1733.
+After her marriage, Catherine Parker was styled as Baroness Perceval of Burton on 21 April 1715.
+After her marriage, Catherine Parker was styled as Viscountess Perceval of Kanturk on 25 February 1722/23.
+After her marriage, Catherine Parker was styled as Countess of Egmont on 6 November 1733.

-Children of Catherine Parker and Sir John Perceval, 1st Earl of Egmont
+Children of Catherine Parker and John Perceval, 1st Earl of Egmont

 Citations